klouddb/klouddbshield/README.md

 	* Inactive hba lines detector

-        NOTE -  For some linux commands you might need root/sudo access

 You can directly download the package from releases section of repo and install the package (for example - rpm for centos and deb package for Ubuntu etc..) .
 You also need to edit config file after installing the package(see above mentioned blog post for detailed walkthrough)